wal615/Stat-lab-documents/README.md

     server.
 Here, we just name it `mount-point`
 2. To connect the server run the following command: `sshfs username@server:/path-on-server/ ~/path-to-mount-point`
-3. If everyting is ok, you can find your server folder in your Mac’s file system ![](./SSHFS.png)
+3. If everything is OK, you can find your server folder in your Mac’s file system ![](./SSHFS.png)

-# Parallel Computation